b4-nomarz/orderbook_trial_task/README.md

 #### Application Layer

 The application layer acts as an aggregate struct that glues together parts of the service for different workflows.
-The current implementation is to have a single function that takes an enum that is then pattern matched to run the necessary workflows, and then return a monad of a single enum response type to be used by driven adapters.
-The application is in a struct rather than being an exposed set of methods so to cut back on the need of having different types for args and returns for each method that can end up convoluting as the service grows.
+A single function that takes  an enum that is then pattern matched to run the necessary workflows.
+It then returns a monad containing sum type to simplify and combine different return types into a single type.
+The application layer is struct rather than being an exposed set of functions to be to enforce the design of using the application layer as a token in adapters.

-Cons of the having the API be a single function is the methods inside the match statement can to long to read and then be pushed to private functions that matches call.
-Another is that if the application is instantiated in a manner where it's a single point in memory that is called by different proccesses it can become a huge bottle neck.
-So the adapters that are passed into the struct must be created in a way to be able to be passed around through the clones as the Application struct is instantiated near the beginning of the initialization of the service and used as a token in the driving adapters where the Application API calls will be made.
+Cons of the having the API be a single function is the methods within the match statement can make the whole function long to read.
+By that point private functions should be created that each matching branch calls.
+Another is that if the application is instantiated in a manner where it's a single point in memory where other processes call it can become a major bottle neck other processes will have to wait till it is free to use.
+So the driven adapters that are passed into the application layer must be able to be cloned because he initial application layer struct is instantiated near the beginning of the service on execution efore being passed into a driven adapater

 #### Web Server